Adrian925492/Docker/module1_note.md

 !
 If we do not want to use any base image we type **scratch** to FROM command (FROM scratch).
 Then, our docker image will base on no image.

 ## Valuable programs

+### For docker

+**hadolint** - Linter for dockerfiles.
+Will give us informations about whant we can imporve in dockerfile, and moreover, can give us info about optimization of schell commands given in RUN directives.
+The hadolint is contenerized application.
+To get it we have to get appropriate docker image by ```docker pull hadolint/hadolint```, and to use it we type ```docker run -i hadolint/hadolint < our_dockerfile```.

 ### From apt-get